 Developmental variables include the psychosocial experiences during childhood (eg, school stress, role models, unhappy families, abuse) that shape the cognitive, affective, and behavioral aspects of pain in adults.
 Two thirds of patients with chronic pain have first-degree relatives with chronic pain, one third have a family member with an affective illness, and one third have a family member with alcohol abuse.

-Childhood physical, emotional, or sexual abuse appears to be a common antecedent of anxiety, somatization, and chronic pain in many adults [7].
+Childhood physical, emotional, or sexual abuse appears to be a common antecedent of anxiety, somatization, and chronic pain in many adults [7, 26].
 Spousal and family support can either mitigate or adversely affect the various dimensions of chronic pain.

 Job satisfaction and a healthy work environment lessen the emotional distress associated with chronic pain.
-Conversely, job dissatisfaction strongly predicts the progression of acute back pain to chronic low back pain.